St Kilda (Vic.)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 2,247 trips per day across all routes, translating to approximately 167 weekly trips per individual stop.
+According to the 2021 Census, 45.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 2,247 trips per day across all routes, equating to approximately 167 weekly trips per stop.

 Frequently Asked Questions - Transport